Discography

 "seductively rich sound... forceful interpretive personality... remarkable control of his instrument" (The New York Times)

-Having recently emerged as one of the world's most promising young violists, David Aaron Carpenter was born in New York in 1986 into a musical family.
-He began his musical studies on the violin at six and later on the viola at the age of 11.
-He continued to pursue both instruments at the pre-college divisions of the Juilliard and Manhattan Schools of Music in New York.
-In addition, he studied with world-renowned viola pedagogues Yuri Bashmet, Roberto Díaz, Nobuko Imai, Robert Mann, and Pinchas Zukerman.
-In 2005, Mr. Carpenter was the First Prize winner of the Greenfield Young Artists Competition, and in 2006 he won the highly coveted First Prize at the Walter E. Naumburg Viola Competition.
-David Aaron Carpenter was presented with the Presidential Gold Medal at a performance in Washington's Kennedy Center subsequent to his winning the first ever Gold Award from the National Foundation for the Advancement of the Arts (NFAA).
-In June 2007, he became the first American and the youngest protégé for the Rolex Mentor and Protégé Arts Initiative.
-In June 2008, David Aaron Carpenter recorded the Elgar Cello Concerto in his own transcription for viola based on the arrangement completed by Lionel Tertis in 1930 and the Schnittke Viola Concerto with London's Philharmonia Orchestra under Christoph Eschenbach.
-In addition to having become an accomplished musician, David Aaron Carpenter has obtained his A.B. degree in Political Science from Princeton University.
+David was born in New York in 1986 into a family of musical siblings.
+He began his studies on the violin at age six and later on the viola at the age of 11 and pursued both instruments at the pre-college divisions of the Juilliard and Manhattan Schools of Music in New York.
+David continued his studies with distinguished viola pedagogues Yuri Bashmet, Roberto Díaz, Nobuko Imai, and Pinchas Zukerman.
+In 2004, David was presented with the Presidential Gold Medal at a performance in Washington's Kennedy Center subsequent to his winning the first ever Gold Award from the National Foundation for the Advancement of the Arts (NFAA).
+In 2005, David was the First Prize winner of the Greenfield Young Artists Competition, and in 2006 he won the highly coveted First Prize at the Walter E. Naumburg Viola Competition.
+In June 2007, David became the first American protégé for the Rolex Mentor and Protégé Arts Initiative with mentor Pinchas Zukerman.

+David Aaron Carpenter has been acclaimed by The New York Times as producing, "a seductively rich sound and demonstrating both a forceful interpretive personality and remarkable control of his instrument," and by The Strad magazine as a violist, "whose beautiful modulated tone makes a striking impression."
 On working with David Aaron Carpenter, Christoph Eschenbach said, "It has been many years since I heard such a phenomenal talent as David Aaron Carpenter.
 He combines an endless imagination with a staggering technique, and making music together with him is a true joy."

 More information: